Likhith-1661/InventX/README.md

-Here's the updated README.md tailored to your exact project structure:
+Here's the revised README.md with a cleaner, more organized project structure presentation:

 ```markdown
 # 🚀 InventX – Inventory Management System (MERN Stack)